 Should I make estimated tax payments?

 Virginia law requires that individuals pay at least 90% of their income tax in timely installments throughout the year by having income tax withheld or making quarterly estimated tax payments.
 As a general rule, individuals whose estimated tax liability exceeds their Virginia withholding and other tax credits by more than $150 are required to file Form 760ES, Estimated Individual Income Tax Payment Voucher, unless they meet one of the exceptions for making the payments.
 Click here for more information regarding estimated tax payment requirements.
 If you filed a Virginia income tax return for any of the last three taxable years, you may file and pay your current year's estimated tax payments online at VATAX Online for Individuals or with our free eForms.

-If you are required to file a Virginia individual tax return and have a tax due liability, payments must be received on or before May 1, 2015.
-If you are filing an extension with Virginia, 90% of your tax liability must be paid by May 1, 2015 to avoid an extension penalty.
+If you are required to file a Virginia individual tax return and have a tax due liability, payments must be received on or before May 1.
+If you are filing an extension with Virginia, 90% of your tax liability must be paid by the filing deadline of May 1 to avoid an extension penalty.
 You may visit our Penalties and Interest web page to review the calculations.

 For your convenience we offer multiple options to submit your payment.
 Please visit our Payment Options web page to learn more.